Course Information

 More information for instructors is summarized here

-Course admission / eligibility
+Course Admission / Eligibility

 The summer school is open to 28 graduate students worldwide targeting primarily (but not exclusively) early stage PhD students.
-Students must be enrolled in a PhD or MSc program during the time of the course (In exceptional cases we will accept students who are not yet PhD or MSc students, but who can provide convincing evidence that they will be enrolled latest by the beginning of the fall semester 2018).
-First-year postdocs/early-career scientists (or 2022 PhD graduates) may be considered in exceptional cases, if a strong point can be made why this course is needed.
-Prior detailed knowledge/background in glaciology is not a prerequisite, but preference will be given to students with stronger math/numerical background.
-Due to our funding sources roughly half of the students will be recruited from US affiliations (no matter nationality) and a small number of slots is reserved for students who are part of the Norwegian-North-American RemoteEx project.
-RemoteEx students needs to submit the same application package as all other applicants.
+Students must be enrolled in a PhD (or MSc) program at the time of the course (In exceptional cases we will accept students who are not yet PhD students, but who can provide convincing evidence that they will be enrolled latest by the beginning of the same year´s following semester).
+PhD students will generally be given priority over MSc students (Typically there are not more than 1 or 2 MSc students per course).
+Preference is also given to PhD students in the early stage of their program.
+First-year postdocs/early-career scientists may also be considered in exceptional cases, if a strong point can be made why this course is needed.
+Due to our funding sources roughly half of the students will be recruited from US affiliations (no matter nationality).

-Course material
+Course Material

 All lecturers are expected to compile a summary of lecture notes.
 These together with their presentations will be made available on the homepage after the course.